Nutritious green smoothie

 6. A few drops of lime or lemon-juice to give your smoothie a little pungency.

-7. An excellent extra is a tablespoon of freshly-ground flax and other seeds.
+7. A tablespoon of freshly-ground flax and other seeds.

 • Wash the greens thoroughly checking for snails and frogs.